FauxFaux/neohub/README.md

 Upstream docs are available, with a free account, from https://dev.heatmiser.com/.
 They are not very complete or accurate.

+### Warning

+All certificate information is ignored.
+The hub does not have a valid cert, and the client is set up to accept this.
+You must not trust data transmitted over an untrusted network.

 ### Usage

 Find your hub's address.
 Supposedly they respond to broadcast, but mine won't: